Rocky769/Compiler-II-Project/README.md

 The running of script stops after closing the gui.

-	$make clean removes all the .class, .tokens, and .java files generated.
+removes all the .class, .tokens, and .java files generated:

+	$make clean